Solving General-Utility Markov Decision Processes in the Single-Trial Regime with Online Planning: Introduction

 In this work, we introduce the first approach for solving GUMDPs in the single-trial regime, i.e., when the agent's performance is evaluated based on a single trial/trajectory.
 We consider an infinite-horizon discounted setting, which has been greatly adopted by previous research in the field \citep{zahavy_2021,hazan_2019} and has found important applications in different domains where the lifetime of the agent is uncertain or infinite.
+We focus our attention to environments with discrete state and action spaces.
 Our key contributions are threefold.
 First, we establish fundamental results on policy optimization in the single-trial regime, addressing: (i) which class of policies suffices for optimality; (ii) how the problem can be cast as an ``occupancy MDP'' that is equivalent to our original problem; and (iii) the computational complexity of policy optimization in the single-trial regime.
 Technically, our results differ from \citet{mutti_2023} due to the inherent differences between infinite-horizon discounted occupancies and the finite-horizon occupancies considered by the previous work.
 Moreover, our occupancy MDP refines the extended MDP from \citet{mutti_2023}, preserves optimality guarantees, and is better suited for practical implementation.
 Second, we introduce a Monte-Carlo tree search (MCTS) algorithm to solve the occupancy MDP, effectively solving the GUMDP in the single-trial regime via online planning.
 Our approach provably retrieves the optimal action at each timestep for a sufficiently high number of iterations.
-Third, we present experimental results showcasing the superior performance of our approach over relevant baselines across diverse tasks (maximum state entropy exploration, imitation learning, and adversarial MDPs) and environments (illustrative GUMDPs and Gym environments \citep{openai_gym}).
+Third, we present experimental results showcasing the superior performance of our approach over relevant baselines across diverse tasks and environments.